EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/files.md

 !!!
 Info

-    The File Manager allows you to **only** manipulate files on the Open OnDemand host.
-For most back-ends, your home directory is common to both the Open OnDemand host and the back-ends so your directories and files on the Open OnDemand host, and changes to these, are reflected on the back-ends and vice-versa.
+    The File Manager allows you to **only** manipulate files on the Open OnDemand VM.
+For most back-ends, your home directory is common to both the Open OnDemand VM and the back-ends so your directories and files on the Open OnDemand VM, and changes to these, are reflected on the back-ends and vice-versa.
 However, for some back-ends, this will not be the case - see [Unsynched home directories](jobs.md#unsynched-home-directories) - and you will have to log into the back-end - see [Log into back-ends](./ssh.md).

 !!!
 Note

-    Your project data files, in a project-specific directory under `/safe_data/` are **not** available on the Open OnDemand host.
+    Your project data files, in a project-specific directory under `/safe_data/` are **not** available on the Open OnDemand VM.

 ### **Open in Terminal**

-Click **Open in Terminal** to log into a specific host:
+Click **Open in Terminal** to log into a specific VM:

 * The default is the first back-end you have access to in alphabetical order.
-* To select a specific back-end, click the **Open in Terminal** button's **>** side-button to open a drop down-menu to allow you to choose a specific host.
+* To select a specific back-end, click the **Open in Terminal** button's **>** side-button to open a drop down-menu to allow you to choose a specific VM.

 ![Open in Terminal button and menu](../../images/open-ondemand/open-in-terminal.png){: class="border-img center"} ***Open in Terminal** button and menu*